Sharknado (film series): Films

+Original series

 Sharknado (2013)

-A freak hurricane hits Los Angeles causing man-eating sharks to be scooped up in water spouts and flood the city with shark-infested seawater.
+A freak hurricane hits Los Angeles, causing man-eating sharks to be scooped up in water spouts and flood the city with shark-infested seawater.
 Bar-owner and surfer Fin (Ian Ziering) sets out with his friends to rescue his estranged wife, April (Tara Reid), and their teenage daughter, Claudia, before the "sharknado" reaches them.

 Sharknado 2: The Second One (2014)

 While Fin and April are in New York City to promote April's book, How to Survive a Sharknado and Other Unnatural Disasters, about the Los Angeles sharknado, the city is hit by a severe storm causing new "sharknadoes" to emerge.

 Sharknado 3: Oh Hell No!
 (2015)

 Following the events of the previous film, Fin and April have remarried and are expecting another child.
 For his heroics in the "sharknado" battles in Los Angeles and New York, Fin is in Washington, D.C., to receive an award from the president.
 However, when he is there he encounters a new "sharknado" which begins to make its way down the "Feast Coast" to Florida.